 Underwater Treadmill: Use of an underwater treadmill allows for early intervention and quicker recovery times for post-surgical procedures and other conditions as well.
 Often, a pet that is injured or in pain may not be able to use a limb on land, but will use it in the water.
 The warm water increases flexibility, mobility and assists in pain reduction.
 The speed of the treadmill, the depth of the water and the length of the exercise session can all be controlled to allow for a progressive therapy plan.

-We are pretty excited to once again have an underwater treadmill for performing canine rehabilitation.
+Our veterinary hospital is excited to once again have an underwater treadmill for performing canine rehabilitation.
 For those of you who weren’t clients of ours when we first began to offer rehab services a few years ago, here’s an introduction to the treadmill and its uses.

 What is it?